 A simple, natural product that has a ton of health and beauty benefits that actually work.

-The Benefits of Cocoa Butter for your Skin & Hair
+Cocoa Butter Benefits for your Skin & Hair

-1. All Natural Moisturizer.
-Cocoa butter is amazing for dry or cracked skin.
+1. All-Natural Moisturizer.
+It is amazing for dry or cracked skin.
 Cocoa butter melts just above room temperature and is high in saturated fats which help to lock moisture in.
-You can also use cocoa butter as a lip chap.
+You can also use it as a lip chap.

 3. Fights Signs of Aging.
 This study suggests that the topical use of cocoa butter can help improve skin elasticity and reduce wrinkles.
-In addition to improving skin elasticity, cocoa butter applied topically can reduce photoaging.
+In addition to improving skin elasticity, when applied topically it can reduce photoaging.
 The best part is studies have shown it's as effective as commercial products.

-4. It also works well as a natural rash cream.
+4. Another benefit is that it also works well as a natural rash cream.

 Cocoa Butter Uses

-In addition to the general health benefits of cocoa butter listed above, it also has many practical, everyday applications that can help fix a number of skin and body-related concerns naturally and effectively.
+In addition to the general health benefits of listed above, it also has many practical, everyday applications that can help fix numerous skin and body-related concerns naturally and effectively.

 Cocoa Butter for Dry Skin